sfigg/commercialization-public/test/assessments/results-for-the-onoff-assessments.md

 Additional columns, such as the **Detail** column, provide more details for the sub-metrics.
 In **User Session Shutdown Processes**, the **Detail** column shows a PID.

-**Note**
+> [!NOTE]
-In the default view, the **Detail** column might contain the value “Various” because PIDs cannot be aggregated across iterations.
+> In the default view, the **Detail** column might contain the value “Various” because PIDs cannot be aggregated across iterations.
 Expand iterations to see individual PIDs.

 Windows Assessment Console allows you to sort the sub-metrics list by any data column (except for the top level Fast Startup phase lists, which are sorted by phase order during shutdown/boot).